Creating a good work-life balance is a struggle for many people. However, maybe we shouldn’t be so hard on ourselves, as this concept is fairly new.

 Here are five ideas on how to use vacation time to achieve better work-life-balance:

-- Save up money and finally go for that “bucket list” trip to Europe
+- Save up money and finally go for that “bucket list” trip to Europe.

 You can start by creating some professional assets to increase your effectiveness.
-You can also experiement with different ways (and different times) to commute to the office.
+You can also experiment with different ways (and different times) to commute to the office.
 In some organizations, you can achieve a great deal before 9am because the office tends to be quiet early in the morning.